yayinternet/cs193x-course/homework/hw4-musicbox.md

   - Swap the positions of the buffers: The background should be shown on top of the foreground.
   - Update the new background layer (with the previously shown gif) to contain the next gif to be displayed.
 This will be a randomly chosen gif from the preloaded images.
 - **Hints**
+  - We suggest you implement this **after** getting basic gif display working.
+See the "Development strategies / suggested milestones" section for a more detailed guide.
   - You will want to use absolute positioning for this.
 This was covered in [lecture 6](https://docs.google.com/presentation/d/1C1_y51AGjiH1k76pxpkYYwh3E9Ah7fm_8SvySpoBvhs/edit#slide=id.g20680a093f_0_671).
 [This example](http://codepen.io/bee-arcade/pen/54cd4c36b43e4ffd30c5bafc0eb4e9c4?editors=1100) shows an absolutely positioned gray overlay (`#overlay`).
 You will want to use similar positioning CSS for your gif `div` layers.
   - You will also want to use `z-index` to dictate the ordering of the layers. ([mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index?v=control))
-  - The CSS styling for HW3's front and back cards are styled in a similar way: the front card is
+  - The CSS styling for HW3's front and back cards are styled in a similar way: the "word" side of the card is absolutely positioned on top of the "definition" side of the card, and when you click on the card, the CSS is just changing the `z-index` for the layers.

 **Randomly chosen gifs:**